ltgcgo/docs/src/matrix/README.md

 * [Uncyclopedia (Traditional Chinese)](https://uncyclopedia.tw)

 ## Matrix media repo services
+### Active Discord media proxy
+As Discord began requiring expiring HMAC validations on media attachments, the Discord bridge now switches to an active proxying approach, before reuploading/re-serving re-encoded optimized media attachments becomes viable.
+Files delivered via this new approach will be served at `dma.ltgc.cc`.

-### Discord media proxy
+### Passive Discord media proxy
-Due to [MSC3860](https://github.com/matrix-org/matrix-spec-proposals/pull/3860) being unsupported on homeservers not implementing the [Matrix 1.7 specification](https://github.com/matrix-org/synapse/issues/15661), most homeservers will not recognize `discord-media.mau.dev`, the public redirecting Discord media repo.
+Due to [MSC3860](https://github.com/matrix-org/matrix-spec-proposals/pull/3860) being unsupported on homeservers without conformation of the [Matrix 1.7 specification](https://github.com/matrix-org/synapse/issues/15661), homeservers will not recognize `discord-media.mau.dev`, the public redirecting Discord media repo.
 To circumvent this, we offer a custom cached Discord media proxy at `dmr.ltgc.cc` instead for use of bridges, however it will likely be shut down to public access if we notice it getting abused.

-After Discord implemented expirations on media links with HMAC validation, the media proxy now only serves avatars, stickers and custom emojis.
+After Discord implemented expirations on media attachment links with HMAC validation, the media proxy now only serves non-attachment files, like avatars, stickers and custom emojis.
+Since passive media proxy is less costly to run than active media proxies, it's used whenever possible.